G-typical Witt vectors with coefficients and the norm: The norm

 We begin by recalling the definition of the norm and commenting on some technical matters.
 The Hill-Hopkins-Ravenel norm $N^G_H({-})$, as described in \cite{hill_nonexistence_2016}, is a functor from orthogonal $H$-spectra to orthogonal $G$-spectra.
 The authors do not distinguish notationally between the underived version of the functor (which can be more easily described at the point-set level) and the left derived version (which is homotopically meaningful).
 We will largely work with the derived version, which we denote $N^G_H$, but at some points it will be helpful to distinguish the underived version, which we will denote $\tilde{N}^G_H$.

-We are mostly interested in the case where $H = \{e\}$ is the trivial subgroup, and this case is particularly easy to describe.\footnote{We will use the following facts about the general norm functor: (i) given a $K$-spectrum $Z$ and $K \le H \le G$, we have $\tilde{N}^G_K Z \cong \tilde{N}^G_{H} \tilde{N}^{H}_K Z$, and (ii) the underlying $K$-spectrum of $\tilde{N}^G_K Z$ is isomorphic to $Z^{\wedge G/K}$, although the isomorphism depends on a choice of coset representatives for $G/K$.} Given an orthogonal spectrum $X$, the underlying orthogonal spectrum of $\tilde{N}^G_{\{e\}}X$ is the $\abs{G}$-fold smash product $X^{\wedge \abs{G}}$.
+We are only interested in the norm when $H = \{e\}$ is the trivial subgroup, and this case is particularly easy to describe.
+Given an orthogonal spectrum $X$, the underlying spectrum of $\tilde{N}^G_{\{e\}}X$ is the $\abs{G}$-fold smash product $X^{\wedge \abs{G}}$.
 The group $G$ acts on this by permuting the factors: the action of $g \in G$ sends the factor indexed by $g'$ to that indexed by $g' g^{-1}$.
 This gives an orthogonal $G$-spectrum.
 We can then define the derived functor

 where $Q$ is a cofibrant replacement functor on the category $\text{Sp}$ of orthogonal spectra with the stable model structure.